Caucasus Mountains: Climate

 The climate of the Caucasus varies both vertically (according to elevation) and horizontally (by latitude and location).
 Temperature generally decreases as elevation rises.
-Average annual temperature in Sukhumi, Abkhazia at sea level is 15 C while on the slopes of Mt.Kazbek at an elevation of 3700 m, average annual temperature falls to -6.1 C. The northern slopes of the Greater Caucasus Mountain Range are 3 °C (5.4 °F) colder than the southern slopes.
+Average annual temperature in Sokhumi, Abkhazia at sea level is 15 C while on the slopes of Mt.Kazbek at an elevation of 3700 m, average annual temperature falls to -6.1 C. The northern slopes of the Greater Caucasus Mountain Range are 3 °C (5.4 °F) colder than the southern slopes.
 The highlands of the Lesser Caucasus Mountains in Armenia, Azerbaijan, and Georgia are marked by sharp temperature contrasts between the summer and winter months due to a more continental climate.

 Precipitation increases from east to west in most areas.
 Elevation plays an important role in the Caucasus and mountains generally receive higher amounts of precipitation than low-lying areas.
 The north-eastern regions (Dagestan) and the southern portions of the Lesser Caucasus Mountains are the driest.
 The absolute minimum annual precipitation is 250 mm in the northeastern Caspian Depression.
 Western parts of the Caucasus Mountains are marked by high amounts of precipitation.
 The southern slopes of the Greater Caucasus Mountain Range receive higher amounts of precipitation than the northern slopes.
 Annual precipitation in the Western Caucasus ranges from 1000 to 4000 mm while in the Eastern and Northern Caucasus (Chechnya, Ingushetia, Kabardino-Balkaria, Ossetia, Kakheti, Kartli, etc.) precipitation ranges from 600 to 1800 mm.
 The absolute maximum annual precipitation is 4100 mm around the Mt.
-Mtirala area which lies on the Meskheti Range in Ajaria.
+Mtirala area which lies on the Meskheti Range in Adjara.
 The precipitation of the Lesser Caucasus Mountain Range (Southern Georgia, Armenia, western Azerbaijan), not including the Meskheti Range, varies from 300-800 mm annually.

 The Caucasus Mountains are known for the high amount of snowfall, although many regions which are not located along the windward slopes do not receive nearly as much snow.
 This is especially true for the Lesser Caucasus Mountains which are somewhat isolated from the moist influences coming in from the Black Sea and receive considerably less precipitation (in the form of snow) than the Greater Caucasus Mountains.
 The average winter snow cover of the Lesser Caucasus Mountains ranges from 10 to 30 cm.
 The Greater Caucasus Mountains (especially the southwestern slopes) are marked by heavy snowfall.
 Avalanches are common from November to April.

 Snow cover in several regions (Svaneti and northern Abkhazia) may reach 5 m.
 The Mt.
 Achishkho region, which is the snowiest place in the Caucasus, often records snow depths of 7 m.